 It all really comes down to taste and preference, so I’ll leave the choices up to you.
 Some folks can get real sensitive about their beer.

-This went over way better than expected.
+This Beets and Beer Red Velvet Bundt Cake went over way better than expected.
 I love the reactions I received when I revealed the ingredients.
 One colleague said that it was basically like eating a delicious salad with a creamy dressing.
 HA!

-With Valentine’s Day just around the bend, this would be perfect baked into mini cakes for sharing.
+With Valentine’s Day just around the bend, this Beets and Beer Red Velvet Bundt Cake would be perfect baked into mini cakes for sharing.

 - 3 eggs + 1 egg yolk

-- 10g (2 tbsps) beet powder (plus a little for dusting the top of the finished cake)
+- 10 grams beet powder plus a little for dusting the top of the finished cake

 - 2-4 tbsps light beer